PieterDC1997/Pieter/README.md

 ###UPDATE###

 I started working on a script to implement TRF's and compute encoding accuracies in a dataset of Holdgraf, based on this repo: https://github.com/choldgraf/paper-encoding_decoding_electrophysiology .
 I adapted the code and made some extra speech features.
+It's all in the directory paper-encoding_decoding_electrophysiology-master .
+Make sure you add file 'modelingtools' to site-packages in python.

 Cheers,